-The answer is a solid YES.
+The answer is a solid YES, dogs like playing in ponds.
 Most dog breeds love water, no matter what kind and they love swimming, splashing around, and generally cooling off on a sunny day.

 Do Dogs Like Playing in Ponds?